COUC 500 Orientation to Counselor Professional Identity and Function

 Discussion

+Discussions are collaborative learning experiences.
+Therefore, the student will complete video blog discussions in this course.
 Video blogs provide the student with the opportunity to demonstrate an understanding of the material while practicing professional communication skills.
-Students respond to discussion prompt professionally on camera with an initial video thread 3-4 minutes in length and at least one video reply 1-3 minutes in length.
+Students respond to discussion prompt professionally on camera with an initial video thread of 3-4 minutes (no more than 4 minutes) and at least one video reply of at least 1 minute (no more than 3 minutes).
 (CLO: B, F, H)

 The student will write a 5-7 page paper in current APA format that focuses on counselor identity.
 (CLO: A, B)